 HSIN offers tools that emergency services professionals can use to prevent, protect from, respond to and recover from disasters.
 During emergency situations, HSIN users can communicate with each other about how and where emergencies and disasters are occurring.

 The ability to share information between jurisdictions is critical during emergencies, allowing departments to plan for resource allocation including personnel, fire engines, helicopters, boats and other life saving equipment and supplies.

-HSIN offers a variety of effective situational tools including:
+HSIN offers a variety of tools and capabilities including:

 - Common Operational Picture (COP)

-- Document Libraries with daily and periodic reporting from Federal, State, and Local sources
+- Document libraries with real-time reporting updates from Federal, State, and Local sources